cepdnaclk/CO224-Web/Lectures/markdown/Lecture 1 - Computer Abstractions.md

 ## Introduction

-This lecture introduces the fundamental concepts of computer system abstractions, exploring the relationship between hardware and software while providing an overview of the CO224 course structure and topics.
+This lecture introduces the fundamental concepts of computer system abstractions, exploring the relationship between hardware and software while providing an overview of the lecture series structure and topics.
 We examine how computer systems are built as hierarchies of abstractions, each hiding complexity while providing services to the levels above.

 ## The Big Picture of Computer Systems